rossmann-engineering/Gateway/readme.md

 The Application starts a webserver which allows the user to get informations about the current status und to change settings.

+The MQTT Data are stored in a SQLite Database (eh.db - table "mqttuploads"), in order to securely retain them if the connection to the MQTT-Broker broke-up.
+The MQTT Data are removed from the Database if the Payload has been successfully transferred to the Broker.
+Also most recent values are stored in the database(table "dailycache"), for the Visualization in the webserver Graph, which shows the last 24 hours of each Readorder.

 The Application is configurable using a configuration file (config.json).
 This file can be edited using a texteditor or the Webserver.

-To start the Application the Python File "run.py" has to be executed
+To start the Application the Python File "run.py" has to be executed.

 <div id="linuxservice"/>